 This course emphasizes the conceptualization of information systems as structured technology configurations that work collectively to serve the information needs of a firm.
 Students will build skills sought after in today's workplace through comprehensive and integrative coverage of essential new technologies, information system applications, and the impact of technology on business models.
 PR: FINC 501, ACCT 501 and GRBU 503

-This course introduces students to the operations of sourcing, planning, making, and delivering high quality goods and services through efficient transformation processes that use labor, materials, information, and cash to increase value to the various stakeholders.
+Introduces students to the operations of sourcing, planning, making, and delivering high quality goods and services through efficient transformation processes that use labor, materials, information, and cash to increase value to the various stakeholders.
 PR: ACCT 501, FINC 501, STAT 510 and GRBU 503

-This course teaches graduate students essential qualitative decision-making skills for analyzing business issues with an ethical dimension.
+Students will learn essential qualitative decision-making skills for analyzing business issues with an ethical dimension.
 Throughout the seminar, the analytical frameworks will be applied to common ethical challenges to businesses.

-This course is designed to develop the legal literacy of MBA students by raising their conscious awareness of potential legal problems or challenges as they discharge their professional responsibilities.
+Designed to develop the legal literacy of MBA students by raising their conscious awareness of potential legal problems or challenges as they discharge their professional responsibilities.
 We will bring a legal sensitivity to the financial, managerial, organizational and strategic dimensions of business, and students will come to understand how law affects all aspects of business.

-This course covers the topics of Valuation-stocks, bonds, corporate valuation, interest rates and financial markets, investment decision making (capital budgeting analysis), risk, return and the opportunity cost of capital, market efficiency, and Capital structure.
+Covers the topics of Valuation-stocks, bonds, corporate valuation, interest rates and financial markets, investment decision making (capital budgeting analysis), risk, return and the opportunity cost of capital, market efficiency, and Capital structure.
 PR: FINC 501, ACCT 515, STAT 510, GRBU 503 PR or CONCURRENT: ECON 520

-This course examines the role of marketing in creating exchanges that satisfy consumer and organizational objectives thereby creating value for the firm.
+Students examine the role of marketing in creating exchanges that satisfy consumer and organizational objectives thereby creating value for the firm.
 The course focuses on formulating and evaluating marketing strategies.
 Students learn how marketing mix decisions - product, place, promotion and price - are made as part of a cohesive strategy.
 PR: GRBU 503 PR or CONCURRENT: ECON 520

 This course is taught as a seminar where sharing learning, best practices and sustainability knowledge across teams and individuals enables all to gain insight to emerging issues beyond the scope of a single entity.
 Students work within an integrated curriculum to analyzei internal/external situations, identify problems and opportunities, evaluate return on investment from alternative courses of action, and value both short- and long-term prosperity.
 PR: GRBU 503